daormar/debasher/doc/design_doc_resident.md

   means interpreting `start_snapshot` and `shutdown`: how to add that for the triggers that a person writes is not clear, and it would only cover the nodes that report to the `Supervisor`.
 Not designed.
+- **Resident programs in the frontend.** The visual editor (`frontend/`) and the API behind it (`api/`) know nothing about resident programs: the program model has no program type, `api/program_import.py` and `api/script_generation.py` neither read nor write `program_type "resident"`, and nothing describes a process as an `FBPProcess` or a `Supervisor`.
+  Everything needed to build, run and inspect a resident program from the frontend is left to do, among it:
+  - the program type, in the model and in both directions of the conversion between the model and a module;
+  - editing a node's class and its ports (`INPUT_PORTS`, `OUTPUT_PORTS`, `CONTROL_PORTS`, `EXTERNAL_PORTS`), and wiring the heartbeat channels and the trigger ports of a `Supervisor` (`SUPERVISOR_PORT`, `NODE_PORTS`, `TRIGGER_PORT`, `MANUAL_TRIGGER_PORT`);
+  - array processes, whose tasks are nodes of their own (see "Array processes" in Extensions);
+  - the "Watch FIFO" action, whose `--mirror` a resident program refuses (see the Contract's limits);
+  - starting a snapshot or a halt, and stopping the program with `debasher_stop_resident`;
+  - showing the state of each node: heartbeats, relaunches, checkpoints and halted markers.

+  Not designed.